Beyond the Fontaine-Wintenberger theorem: Introduction

 Let $S\subseteq \Oo_{v_U}$ be the set of elements of \textit{infinitesimal} valuation, i.e., smaller than any rational multiple of $v\varpi$.
 Given an $\Oo_K$-module $M$, it is not hard to check that

 The module $S^{-1}M_U$ is a slightly generic fiber of the ultrapower $M_U$, now in a literal sense.
-This yields an exact embedding of abelian categories
+This yields an exact faithful monoidal functor of tensor abelian categories

-Crucially, it also preserves tensor products under some finite generation hypothesis on the almost modules being tensored.
-Fortunately, this condition is subsumed within the definition of finite \'etaleness, which is the case of interest here.
+Crucially, it also preserves tensor products under some finite type assumption on the almost modules being tensored.
+After writing this paper, O. Gabber informed us that he recently used a similar construction to simplify a step in the proof of the direct summand conjecture (see Remark \ref{Gabberscons}).

-One then proceeds to establish a dictionary between almost ring theory and ring theory over certain non-standard objects (cf. \S \ref{embeddingsection}).
-In particular, Part I specializes to the almost purity theorem over perfectoid valuation rings.
+With the functor $S^{-1}({-})_U$, we achieve a systematic translation from almost ring theory to usual ring theory.
 However, we believe that this is not just a matter of phrasing things in a different language.
-Having actual algebraic objects to work with enables us to see and speak of some new phenomena.
+Having actual algebraic objects to work with enables us to see some new phenomena.
 Such is the case of Part II, which we discuss next.